Little white girl II or Feeling black in a white body

 He could have not say no to this.
 Instead, he said : «If this is what you are thinking, you are free to think what you want » How agile of him and poor thinking of me.

 I understood that it was the case and married him.
-This was the start of my life as a white woman feeling black inside.
-The feeling lasted for 25 years so far, even after we got divorce 5 and half years after the civil wedding.
+This was the start of my life getting transfiguring from being a white woman feeling black inside.
+The feeling lasted for 25 years so far, even after we got divorce 6 and half years after the civil wedding.
 This experience gave me a view from inside a black community leaving in a majority white community further north east of Québec City, Rimouski.

 What one can do in the name of « LOVE »…